 From the classroom to the conference room, digital technology is dramatically

 changing the way we learn.
 Teachers, trainers and technology professionals

 around the nation are supplementing their instructional methods with web-based,

 interactive information resources.
 The 30-credit DTTL program is available on campus and online* and seeks to develop understanding, innovative techniques, and insight through a combination of pedagogy, skill, thought, and leadership theory in the fast changing field of technology-enhanced learning.
 View the DTTL Curriculum.

 - Teachers who wish to integrate technologies into the curriculum

 - Software developers specializing in education

 - Corporate trainers

-What's New in DML?
+What's New in DTTL?

 The 12-credit certificate curriculum, specifically selected and on its completion, may also provide a path to the full Master of Arts in DML degree program.